-If pc.approx=TRUE, prcomp_irlba will be used to quickly obtain the first d PCs.
-While this algorithm does converge towards the exact PCs, it performs a random initialization and thus is technically dependent on the session seed.
+The PCA is performed using methods the runSVD function from the BiocSingular package.
+To improve speed, this can be done using approximate algorithms by modifying BSPARAM, e.g., to IrlbaParam().
+Approximate algorithms will converge towards the correct result but often involve some random initialization and thus are technically dependent on the session seed.
 For full reproducibility, users are advised to call set.seed beforehand when using this option.